arangodb/docs/3.10/graphs-enterprise-graphs-getting-started.md

 **Create new Graph**

-The next step is to setup an empty EnterpriseGraph and configure it according to your preferences.
+The next step is to set up an empty EnterpriseGraph and configure it according to your preferences.

 {% hint 'info' %}